 Your application for compensation may be refused under The CICA Scheme due to any of the following:

 - Your own behaviour before, during or after the incident in which you suffered injuries.

 - Your failure to co-operate with the police or The CICA.

 - Your delay in informing the police.

 Unfortunately The CICA will not pay for your legal fees in relation to your application for compensation under The CICA Scheme.
 Your application will be dealt with on a ‘no win no fee’ basis, in short if you are unsuccessful there will be absolutely no charge whatsoever to you.

-If we are successful in obtaining compensation for you then we will deduct no more than 24%, which includes VAT or £500, whichever is the greatest.
+If we are successful in obtaining compensation for you then we will deduct no more than 25% (Plus VAT) or £500, whichever is the greatest.

 If you want to at least start off the claiming process, we will write to you in full and explain the fees in more detail.
 If after receiving our initial paperwork you do not wish to continue with the claim then you will be under no obligation to do so.